ZakariaBOUZIT/Self_balancing_robot_PID_lqg_GeneticAlgorithm/README.md

 Self balancing, using :

--PID , tunned by genetic algorithm.
+-PID, tunned by genetic algorithm.

 -LQR.